C. T. C. de Crespigny: Return to civilian life

 He was largely responsible for creation of the Institute of Medical and Veterinary Science (IMVS), for which the foundation stone was laid in August 1937 and opened May 1939.
 He was the board's first chairman.

 The memorial plaque to Sir Joseph Verco in the Frome Road building was instituted at de Crespigny's instigation.

 He was appointed to the Royal Adelaide Hospital Advisory Committee in 1940.

 He was vice-president of the South Australian Council of Speech Science and Speech Therapy from its foundation in August 1947.

 He was president of the Royal Australasian College of Physicians 1942–43, succeeded by Harold Ritchie of New South Wales.

 In 1945 he was sent to the US to investigate retraining of American battlefield doctors to civilian practices.

 De Crespigny had a home at 12 Strangways Terrace, North Adelaide and from 1934 or earlier a (summer ?) residence "St Barberie", now at 9 Blackburn Drive, Crafers, but before subdivision on a much larger property.
 The house was built for Samuel Tomkinson, who named it "Mangona". close to Summit Road.
 It narrowly escaped total destruction in the 1943 bushfire.

 De Crespigny died of hypertensive cardio-vascular disease at his Adelaide Hills home aged 70, after having spent some time in hospital.
 He had for a long time suffered from heart trouble, which had been accepted by the Totally and Permanently Incapacitated board as related to his war service.

 Publications

+During the 1920s he wrote a medical column for the South Australian Register which was edited by the young journalist Elizabeth Auld.

 While in America in 1945, de Crespigny wrote several articles for the Adelaide Advertiser on medical subjects.
 He also contributed notable articles to medical and scientific publications.